calebmoore515/bk-sync/README.md

 4. If the fulbot command is failing, check the query for double commas `ex. sync p 1234,4567,,6789 to p 447`.
 Remove and then resubmit command.
 This is caused when data type is segment instead of profile.
 Segments must be manaully synced.

 #### Future improvements
- It would be helpful to update the code to distinguish and automatically parse out segment data types (which is what causes \#4 above).
+1. It would be helpful to update the code to distinguish and automatically parse out segment data types (which is what causes \#4 above).
 I have not done this yet since there is no clear marker in the ticket that can be used to filter, and they are somewhat uncommon occurences so I cannot currently justify the developement effort.

+2. It's not necessary to improve functionality, but producing a log file of the output would be helpful.
+This would allow us to save the fulbot command and re-run it if we discover issues later in the workflow.